International Teaching Assistants

 The ITA Exam is a ten to fifteen minute interview with two examiners.
 It has two parts:

-- A brief interview in which the candidate talks about his or her educational experience and interest in graduate studies at USC (3-5 minutes)
+- A brief interview in which the candidate talks about his or her educational experience and interest in graduate studies at USC.

 - An explanation of a term or concept in examinee's field.
 Two terms or concepts will be given to students 24 hours prior to the exam so that they can prepare a simulated classroom presentation on one of those terms or concepts.
-The examiners will act as students and will ask questions about the term (5-6 minutes)
+The examiners will act as students and will ask questions about the term.

 Request an appointment at email@example.com

-Test results are made available usually within one day of the exam.
-Instructions for getting your results will be given at the end of the oral interview.
+Instructions for getting your results will be given at the end of the ITA Exam.

 All new ITAs receive a PT (pending test) restriction.
 This restriction will prevent you from receiving your tuition assistance until you have demonstrated adequate English proficiency or enrolled in your required ALI class.
 Those ITAs who have scored a 6 or higher on the ITA Exam, or have received a waiver, will have their PT restriction removed immediately.
 Those who are required to take an ALI class will have their restriction removed after the deadline to add or drop classes provided they have enrolled in their required ALI class.
 All late charges resulting from the PT restriction will also be removed.